 By applying intelligent technologies for unstructured data management, businesses can benefit in four major ways:

-Let’s discuss in more detail each of these benefits.
+Let’s discuss each of these benefits in more detail.

 No matter how valuable or useful your data is, it is useless if no one can find it when it's needed.
 The goal is to move from recreating information to reusing it over and over again.